fun33333/HDMS/Docs/05-Workflows-by-Role.md

 **Purpose:** Final verification and closure.

 **Flow:**
-1. Requester confirms resolution (or auto-close after 3 days)
+1. requestor confirms resolution (or auto-close after 3 days)
 2. Moderator verifies resolution quality
 3. If acceptable, mark ticket `Closed`
 4. If parent ticket, can force-close all children simultaneously